FAQs

 The pitches coming from the amp are not the same as the actual strings’ acoustic sound.
 Isn’t that distracting?

-The tradeoff?
+The tradeoff for not being able to play acoustically?
 A super lightweight pedal steel with as many instantly changeable and editable tunings as you can imagine; up or down capoing; tuning adjustments; per string volume, EQ, and distortion; zero string fatigue; in tune splits; pickup envelope adjustments; ….

 Why are there tuning keys?
 Is tuning even necessary?